 We are working primarily to make sure people have enough clean water, and are able to keep themselves clean and healthy.
 The Suleiman Al-Halabi water pumping station is the main water source for Aleppo city, and we are committed to keeping the generator, which we previously installed, operational.
 Water pumped from here reaches beneficiaries across conflict lines.
-We have had a second huge generator manufactured and, depending on security and access, plan to install it to increase the capacity of water delivered to the Aleppo population of perhaps 1.5 million people.
+We are currently installing a second huge generator in Aleppo to increase the capacity of water delivered to the population of perhaps 1.5 million people.

 In Hama, the equipping of the Lwebde pumping station has been completed, facilitating the supply of clean water to 133,000 conflict affected people.
 The security situation continues to make operations very challenging.

 Oxfam's campaigning work